+We provide the details of how the motif usages are calculated in the next section, when we introduce graph encoding.

 Next, we present how a motif $g_i$ is encoded.
 Let $n_i$ denote the number of nodes it contains. (e.g., $g_1$ in {Fig. \ref{fig:demo}} (b) contains 3 nodes.)
 The encoding progresses recursively in a DFS (Depth First Search)-like fashion, as given in Algo. \ref{alg:motifencode}.
-As noted, the encoding lengths summed over the course of the algorithm provides $L(g_i)$, which can be explicitly written as follows: Overall, the total model encoding length is given as
+As noted, the encoding lengths summed over the course of the algorithm provides $L(g_i)$, which can be explicitly written as follows: